morrissey college of arts and sciences

-Included in the University's Core Curriculum is one course in the Arts (Fine Arts, Music, or Theatre).
+Included in the University's Core Curriculum is one course in the Arts (Art, Art History, and Film, Music, or Theatre).
 MUSA1200 Introduction to Music, MUSA1100 Fundamentals of Music Theory, and MUSA1300 History of Popular Music in the U.S. are the Music Department's Core offerings.
 They are designed for the non-musician as well as the student who has studied music.
 Prospective music majors should reference the Recommended Course of Study below.
 Students with advanced musical backgrounds and interests should speak to the Director of the Undergraduate Program in Music, regarding appropriate upper-level courses.
-The department offers MUSA1320 Introduction to World Music, MUSA2306 African Music, and MUSA2307 Musics of Asia as options for the Cultural Diversity requirement of the Core.
+The department offers MUSA1320 Introduction to Musics of the World, MUSA2306 Musics of Africa, MUSA2307 Musics of Asia, and MUSA2309 Music and Culture in the Middle East as options for the Cultural Diversity requirement of the Core.

 For the Core: Students who wish to satisfy the Arts Core through Music while abroad should consult with the Director of the Undergraduate Program before their departure.
 Acceptable courses should be similar in scope and content to those offered at Boston College.
 Many abroad programs do not offer classes that fit these requirements.

 For the major and minor: The department requires that the music theory sequence for minors and majors through Chromatic Harmony, and the Senior Seminar for majors be taken at Boston College.
 Music of the Modern Era and Counterpoint (required of majors) should be taken at Boston College, but exceptions may be possible depending on equivalent courses offered by the host school.
 Majors may not be abroad first semester senior year in order to take the required Senior Seminar at BC.